-- 1. Run the installer file for your operating system to start the Fortify Static Code Analyzer Setup Wizard: - Windows: Fortify\SCA\<version>\windows\x64.exe - Linux: Fortify\SCA\<version>\linux\x64.run - macOS: Fortify\SCA\<version>\osx\x64.app.zip - AIX: Fortify SCA <version> aix x64.run where < version > is the software release version, and then click Next.
+- 1. Run the installer file for your operating system to start the Fortify Static Code Analyzer Setup wizard: - Windows: Fortify_SCA<version>windows_x64.exe - Linux: Fortify_SCA<version>linux_x64.run or Fortify_SCA<version>linux arm64.run - macOS: Fortify_SCA<version>osx_x64.app.zip Uncompress the ZIP file before you run the APP installer file. - AIX: Fortify_SCA<version>aix.run where <version> is the software release version, and then click Next.

 - 2. Review and accept the license agreement, and then click Next. - 3.
-(Optional) Select the components to install, and then click Next. - 4.
-If the installer detects that the system does not include the minimum software required to analyze some types of projects, a System Requirements page displays any missing requirements and which projects require them. - See the Fortify Software System Requirements document for all software requirements. - 5.
-Choose where to install Fortify Static Code Analyzer, and then click Next. - If you selected to include Fortify ScanCentral SAST client with the installation in step 3, then you must specify a location that does not include spaces in the path.
+(Optional) Select components to install, and then click Next. - 4.
+If the installer detects that the system does not include the minimum software required to analyze some types of projects, a System Requirements page displays any missing requirements and which projects require them.
+Click Next.

+See the Fortify Software System Requirements document for all software requirements.

+5. Choose where to install Fortify Static Code Analyzer, and then click Next.

+If you selected to include Fortify ScanCentral SAST client with the installation in step 3, then you must specify a location that does not include spaces in the path.